Oscar Brown: Humanitarian work

 Brown founded the Oscar Brown Jr. H.I.P.
 Legacy Foundation to continue his humanitarian work.
 He participated in an anti-apartheid protest rally in Compton College in 1976.

 Brown wrote the vocalese lyrics to the Duke Pearson melody "Jeannine" as sung by Eddie Jefferson on the album The Main Man recorded in October 1974 and covered by The Manhattan Transfer on their 1984 album Bop Doo-Wopp.
 "Somebody Buy Me a Drink", a track from Sin & Soul, was covered by David Johansen and the Harry Smiths on their eponymous first album.
 "Hymn to Friday" from Between Heaven and Hell is played on jazz radio stations such as WDCB.
 Pianist Wynton Kelly recorded "Strongman" with his trio in the late 1950s.
-Nina Simone popularized Brown's lyrics to "Work Song", "Afro Blue", and "Bid 'Em In."
+Nina Simone popularized Brown's lyrics to "Work Song", "Afro Blue", and "Bid 'Em In".

 Brown's lyrics to "Afro Blue" have been performed by Dianne Reeves, Dee Dee Bridgewater, and Lizz Wright.
 Vocalist Karrin Allyson cited Brown as an inspiration and has performed his compositions on several of her albums.
 Brown was scheduled to contribute lyrics to Allyson's 2006 album Footprints before his death; instead, she recorded his songs "A Tree and Me" and "But I Was Cool" as a tribute.

-Brown was the subject of a tribute album by cabaret singer Linda Kosut.
+Brown was the subject of a 2006 tribute album by cabaret singer Linda Kosut, entitled .Long As You're Living - The Songs & Poetry of Oscar Brown Jr.